timacdonald/log-fake/readme.md

 ### assertWasForgotten()

-Assert that the channel / stack was forgotten at least one time.
+Assert that the channel / stack was forgotten at least one time during your implementation.

 ```php
  // default channel...